jaykewells/liftoff-wiki/Week-4.md

 # Assignments

+## Due

+- Online Profiles needs to be graded before class.

+## In Class

-You need to grade your student's Online Profiles before class.
+You will need to complete a Project Review for your students before the end of the class.

-No assignments are assigned this week, but next week will be the Live Coding assignment.
+## Next Week

+No assignments are assigned as homework this week.
+Encourage your students to work more towards their user stories, and to practice for their live coding assignment next week.

 # Weekly Reminders